 Students pursuing a certification and/or master’s degree in education may enroll in graduate courses at our Mallorca site, hosted at Bellver International College.
-Courses are offered in a condensed format, over 8-9 days during the summer, in Elementary Education, Secondary Education, Educational Leadership, Teaching English as a Second Language, and Special Education.
+Courses are offered in a condensed format, over 8-9 days during the summer, in Elementary Education, Secondary Education, Educational Leadership, Special Education, and Teaching English as a Second Language.

 Master’s and Certificate Programs

-Elementary Education; Secondary Education; Special Education; Teaching English as a Second Language
+Elementary Education; Secondary Education; Educational Leadership; Special Education; Teaching English as a Second Language

-EDFN 508 – Intro to Research: Data-Based Decision Making
+EDFN 508 – Introduction to Research: Data-Based Decision Making

-ESLM 578 – Theory and Practice of ESL
+ESLM 578 – Theory and Practice of Teaching a Second Language

 SPED 501 – Students with Disabilities in our Schools